 Below is a list of data that Google Analytics and most other statistics tools provide so you can assess your website performance:

-- Visits is the number of times your website was visited in a given period of time (most statistics tools allow you to specify a time period).
+- Visits is the number of times your website was visited in a given period of time.
 This is also sometimes referred to as the number of hits your site is getting.

 - Unique Visits is the number of unique visitors to your site.
 One person might visit your site five times in a week.
 This statistic tells you how many visitors you had instead of how many total visits.